quintans/picodi/README.md

 })
 ```

-The way you wire is independent from the way we define providers.

-Multiple calls to wire will inject always the same Foo instance.
-This is the default.
+**Note**: The way you wire dependencies is independent of how you define providers.
+Multiple calls to `Wire()` will always inject the same `Foo` instance (singleton behavior by default).

-Interfaces are resolved to the first implementation found that respects the interface.
+Interfaces are automatically resolved to the first implementation found that satisfies the interface.

-## Named providers
+## Named Providers

-In some situations we may need two instances for the same type, for example two database connections using the same driver.
+Sometimes you need multiple instances of the same type (e.g., two database connections using the same driver).
+Named providers solve this problem.

-In this case we can use named providers.

-Consider the following
+Consider these structs:

 ```go
 type Foo struct {